Children living in low income families

 Note on statistics

 Please note that these statistics have changed from what was previously published and reported.
 However, the trend remains similar.
-The reason for this change is that the statistics published in March 2025 reflect some methodological updates.
-This includes the incorporation of Scottish Child Payment Data, which began in February 2021.
-Additionally, previous publications of these figures were calibrated to the 3-year regional HBAI totals, whereas they are now calibrated to 1-year totals.
-Statistics published in 2025 reflect revisions to previously published statistics across the back series and are presented here.
-More information on this can be found on the Department for Work and Pensions website.
+The reason for this change is that the statistics published in March 2025 and March 2026 reflect some methodological updates.

 Trend and analysis

-In 2023/24, Shetland had the third lowest level of children living in low-income families in Scotland, behind East Renfrewshire and East Dunbartonshire.
-9.2% of children living in low-income families is, however, higher than Shetland Partnership’s baseline and target.
+In 2024/25, Shetland had the third lowest level of children living in low-income families in Scotland, behind East Renfrewshire and East Dunbartonshire.
+7.7% of children living in low-income families is, however, higher than Shetland Partnership’s baseline and target.
 In addition, the higher cost of living in remote and rural Scotland is not taken into account with these figures.
 The cost of living in Shetland is 20-65% higher than the UK mainland (Minimum Income Standard 2016).
-There is recognition of a need to redo this research, in order to understand the impacts of Brexit, the pandemic and the cost of living crisis on Shetland’s cost of living, relative to the UK.
+However, this figure does not take into account the Council's Winter Payments to low income families.

 In general, the statistics in Scotland and Shetland have shown a gradual increase in levels of child poverty since the early 2010s (Scottish Government), although appear to be levelling off recently.
 Shetland levels have consistently been lower than Scotland as a whole.